amabdulr/CNWG/WritingGuidelines-8To10.md

 ### Unordered Lists:

-- **Use Cases:**
+An unordered list is a bulleted list that has multiple items for which the sequence does not matter.

+A stem sentence is a lead-in phrase or sentence that introduces any list that provides the user with context to the information that follows.
+Stem sentences help you write better lists by making the content parallel.

+Here are the two types of unordered lists along with the respective rules.

+#### Type 1: Stem sentence is a phrase

-  - Use an unordered list when you need to make a serial sentence or group of short sentences more usable.
+- **Example of an unordered list where the stem sentence is a phrase:**
-  - The sequence, priority, or rank of the list items is not important.

-- **Punctuation**

-- **Best Practices:**
-  - Start the list with a stem sentence.
-  - Ensure the list items have parallel construction.
-  - Test your list by rearranging items and verifying that the list still reads properly.
-  - Sequence the list items for ease of use, such as alphabetically, or by size, occurrence, or time.

-- **Four-or-More Rule:**
-  - Write items as a list only if there are four or more items or if any of the items contain four or more words.

-- **Grammar Rules:**
-  - Where possible, write a list as a complete, grammatically correct sentence.
-  - A good list should include:
-    - A stem sentence that describes how to use or interpret the list.
-    - At least two list items.
-    - An appropriate conjunction and grammar to ensure the list reads as a complete sentence.
+   A SAN port channel
+   - is a logical interface that combines a set of Fibre Channel interfaces connected to the same Fibre
+   - Channel node and operates as one link
+   - supports bandwidth utilization and availability, and
+   - connects to Fibre Channel core switches from Cisco ACI switches and to provides optimal bandwidth utilization and transparent failover between the uplinks of a VSAN.

+- **Rules for List Items**:
    - Write each list item in lower case.
    - End all list items except the last two with no punctuation.
-  - End the second-last item with ", and" or ", or".
+   - End the second-last item with ", and" or ", or". "and" denotes that all items apply. "or" denotes that the items are alternatives
    - End the last list item with a period.

-- **Full Sentences:**
-  - Sometimes, a list of full sentences is the most effective way to communicate the required information clearly.
-  - Use a list of full sentences when:
-    - The list items are related by one key message or content subject.
-    - The agent changes among the list items.
-    - The list is a series of rules.
-    - Each list item is a question or a quotation.

-- **Stem Sentences for Unordered Lists Comprising Full Sentences:**
+#### Type 2: Stem Sentence is a complete sentence

+- **Example of an unordered list where the stem sentence is a complete sentence** Follow these guidelines to write stem sentences for unordered lists comprising full sentences:
       - Write each list item in sentence case.
       - End each list item with a period.
       - Omit conjunctions at the end of the second-to-last list item.
       - Use a colon for a stem sentence according to the rules of English grammar.

-- **When is semicolon not required in an unordered list**
-   - If the stem sentence and list items form a single, complete sentence, do not use semi-colons to separate the list items.
-When the list is a continuation of the stem sentence, as in a single flowing sentence, ensure that the list items seamlessly integrate without the need for semi-colons.

-#### Examples of Unordered Lists

- - **Example 5: SAN Port Channel**

-   A SAN port channel
-   - is a logical interface that combines a set of Fibre Channel interfaces connected to the same Fibre Channel node and operates as one link
-   - supports bandwidth utilization and availability, and
-   - connects to Fibre Channel core switches from Cisco ACI switches and to provides optimal bandwidth utilization and transparent failover between the uplinks of a VSAN.

-- **Examples:**
+When each list item is a standalone sentence, use a colon to end the stem sentence.

+- **Rules for List Items**:
+   Follow these guidelines to write stem sentences for unordered lists comprising full sentences:
+      - Write each list item in sentence case.
-  - An unordered list with a single bullet should not be a list:
+      - End each list item with a period.
-    - Incorrect: "The 400Gb to 100Gb breakout feature is supported on the fabric ports of these line card: N9K-X9716D-GX with the QDD-4X100G-FR-S, QDD-4X100G-LR-S, or QDD-400G-SR4.2-BD transceiver."
-    - Correct: "The 400Gb to 100Gb breakout feature is supported on the fabric ports of the N9K-X9716D-GX line card with the QDD-4X100G-FR-S, QDD-4X100G-LR-S, or QDD-400G-SR4.2-BD transceiver."
-  - An unordered list without a stem sentence should be revised to include one:
-    - Incorrect:
-      - "A SAN port channel is a logical interface that combines a set of FC interfaces connected to the same Fibre Channel node and operates as one link."
-      - "SAN port channels support bandwidth utilization and availability."
-    - Correct:
-      - "A SAN port channel:
-        - Is a logical interface that combines a set of FC interfaces connected to the same Fibre Channel node and operates as one link.
-        - Supports bandwidth utilization and availability, and
-        - Connects to Fibre Channel core switches from Cisco ACI switches and provides optimal bandwidth utilization and transparent failover between the uplinks of a VSAN."

-- **Example: When semicolon is not required in an unordered list**
-  - "To complete the setup, you need to"
-    - connect the device to a power source
-    - press the power button
-    - wait for the device to boot up, and
-    - configure the settings.
+      - Omit conjunctions at the end of the second-to-last list item.
+      - Use a colon for a stem sentence according to the rules of English grammar.
+When each list item is a standalone sentence, use a colon to end the stem sentence.

 ### Item-Description Lists: